OfficialCRUGG/tanoshii-old/README.md

 ## Todo
 Theese things are confirmed and will be part of the bot soon:
 * Moderation commands
-	* Tanoshi 楽しい is going to feature lots of moderation commands which would include ban, kick, softban, unban, mute, unmute, purge & much more.
+	* Tanoshii is going to feature lots of moderation commands which would include ban, kick, softban, unban, mute, unmute, purge & much more.
 * Fun commands
 	* The bot will have fun commands like "mcachievement", "randommeme" and commands for specific subreddits like "woosh" & "entitledparents"
 * Economy system